Notify me

 Aesthetics is a subjective and culturally influenced concept, reflecting the diverse ways individuals and societies interpret and value artistic expression.

 Aesthetics often intersects with philosophy, probing questions about the nature of beauty, its role in human experience, and how it shapes our perceptions of the world.
-As a dynamic field, aesthetics evolves with time, reflecting shifting cultural norms and artistic trends.
+As a dynamic field, aesthetics evolves over time, reflecting shifting cultural norms and artistic trends.
 In essence, it is a multidimensional exploration of the harmonies and resonances that elevate the human experience through the appreciation of the beautiful and the sublime.

 There was an interesting experiment which averaged human faces by overlaying multiple photographs and found that the result was consistently considered beautiful.
-A quality of “balance” can have a positive aesthetic, but not too perfectly balanced, for example, in photography and art, the “rule of thirds” shows that what is most aesthetically pleasing is having the focus of an image a third of the way along it, rather than in the center, leaving the other two thirds of the image more open:
+A quality of “balance” can have a positive aesthetic, but not too perfectly balanced, for example, in photography and art, the “rule of thirds” shows that what is most aesthetically pleasing is having the focus of an image a third of the way along it, rather than in the centre, leaving the other two thirds of the image more open:

 An example of the rule of thirds in photography aesthetics

 Different cultures can have significantly different aesthetic choices.
-For example, classical Indian music has no emotional curve, and can be seen as a small part of something which could have existed for an infinite length of time before the part we here, and could continue to exist indefinitely afterwards..
+For example, classical Indian music has no emotional curve, and can be seen as a small part of something which could have existed for an infinite length of time before the part we hear, and could continue to exist indefinitely afterwards..
 This is very different from classical music in the Western Art Tradition where the emotional curve with a beginning, climaxes, and an end, is very fundamental to the nature of the music, up to the 20th Century at least.

 The Evolution Of Aesthetics